 The information provided is general in nature only and has not been prepared taking into consideration your particular needs, circumstances or objectives.
-ANZ recommends you read the ANZ Share Investment Loan Product Disclosure Statement and the ANZ Investment Lending Terms and Conditions which are available by calling the Client Services Team or from anz.com/investmentlending before acquiring the product.
+Before acting upon advice, you should consider whether it is appropriate for you.
+ANZ recommends you read the ANZ Share Investment Loan Product Disclosure Statement and the ANZ Investment Lending Terms and Conditions which are available by calling the Client Services Team before acquiring the product.
 Fees and charges apply.
 All ANZ Investment Lending applications are subject to ANZ’s credit approval criteria.

-The ANZ E*TRADE Online Investing service is provided by ETRADE Australia Securities Ltd (trading as “E*TRADE Australia”) (ACN 078 174 973, AFSL No.238277), a Participant of the ASX Group.
+The ANZ E*TRADE Online Investing service is provided by ETRADE Australia Securities Ltd (trading as “E*TRADE Australia”) (ACN 078 174 973, AFSL No.238277), an ASX and Chi-X Australia Participant.
 E*TRADE Australia is a subsidiary of ANZ and is a separate entity from ANZ.
 ANZ does not have any liability to you in respect of any information, product or service offered by E*TRADE Australia.
 Similarly, E*TRADE Australia does not have any liability to you in respect of ANZ’s activities and services. © 2003 E*TRADE Financial Corporation and E*TRADE Australia.
 All rights reserved.
 E*TRADE Australia does not provide investment advice to it’s clients.
 E*TRADE and the Asterisk Logo are registered trademarks of E*TRADE Financial Corporation or it’s subsidiaries and are used with permission.